dconlrn/dconlrn.github.io/mlyw.md

 > Deeper underlying understanding of algorithms and machine learning models.

-**Bias and Variance Trade Off:**

 - Similar to the concept of overfitting and underfitting.

 **Bias:**

-- Is the difference between your models expected prediciton and the true values.
+- Is the difference between your models expected prediciton and the actual values.

 **Low Bias:**